 It is imperative that you understand the legal requirements that your business must comply with before you begin trading.
 You must be able to constantly monitor and manage potential hazards and risks by creating safe working practices and risk assessments to ensure that your business does not cause risk to the health of yourself or others.

 Another key requirement is to convene with clients and other trades to ensure that you can maintain health and safety levels on site.
 All parties must understand the sites health and safety regulations to make sure that these regulations are met by all.
-Health and safety training should be offered and completed by all so that everyone understands how important health and safety is on a construction site.
+Construction site safety training should be offered and completed by all so that everyone understands how important health and safety is on a construction site.

 Never Accept Work Which You Cannot Complete Safely